Their mentor was attacked. Now young OB-GYNs may leave Indiana

 She expects this will "deeply impact" how Indiana hospitals recruit and retain medical professionals.

 Indiana, like many Republican-led states, has a shortage of providers.
-A 2018 report from the March of Dimes found 27 percent of Indiana counties are considered maternal care deserts, with no or limited access to maternity care.
+A 2018 report from the March of Dimes found 27% of Indiana counties are considered maternal care deserts, with no or limited access to maternity care.
 The state has one of the highest maternal mortality rates in the country.

 Scott said new laws restricting abortion will only make these statistics worse.